DeGrom pulled with shoulder issue from Mets' 6-3 win vs Cubs - WHIZ News

-DeGrom also delivered an RBI single in the second inning, giving him six RBIs compared to four earned runs allowed this season.
-He’s hitting .423.

-The right-hander left an outing Friday night against the Padres after throwing one-hit ball over six scoreless innings with the flexor issue.
-He had an MRI the next day that revealed no damage and conducted his usual between-start routine.
+DeGrom pitched one-hit ball over six scoreless innings against the Padres on Friday night before leaving with the flexor issue.
+He had an MRI the next day that revealed no damage, and he resumed his usual between-start routine.
+He started Wednesday on his standard four days of rest.

+He also had a start pushed back in early May due to a sore right side and then exited a start against Arizona on May 9 when he aggravated the injury.
+He was placed on the injured list two days later.

+DeGrom returned May 25 and gave up a second-inning homer to the Colorado Rockies’ Ryan McMahon.
+That’s the most recent run allowed by deGrom, whose 25 consecutive scoreless innings have shrunk his ERA to 0.54, the lowest mark ever by a pitcher through his first 11 starts.

 Kevin Pillar opened the scoring with an RBI double off Stock (0-1) in the second and homered in the fifth.
 Dominic Smith hit a one-out solo homer in the third and added a run-scoring grounder in the fourth immediately after Francisco Lindor drew a bases-loaded walk.